phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Number of Trump Tweets: 1841775
-#Number of Cruz Tweets: 774039
+#Number of Cruz Tweets: 774498
-#Number of Clinton Tweets: 511235
+#Number of Clinton Tweets: 511579
-#Number of Rubio Tweets: 474512
+#Number of Rubio Tweets: 474669
 #Number of Jeb!
-Tweets: 400283
+Tweets: 400545
-#Number of Sanders Tweets: 292647
+#Number of Sanders Tweets: 292779
-#Number of Carson Tweets: 146867
+#Number of Carson Tweets: 146903
-#Number of Kasich Tweets: 131772
+#Number of Kasich Tweets: 131818
 #Total Number of Tweets:
-#Number of Trump Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---